vpinball/vpinball/docs/Upgrading Table 10.8.md

 Custom fading of lights and flashers can also be largely simplified by using the new [light fading](#better-light-fading), leveraging the new 'lightmap' property of flashers and/or using the 'Animate' event, thus reducing the performance impact of the script (which can lead to e.g. microstutter on some systems otherwise).

-## Better Statics
+## Better Static Parts
-VPX 10.8 allows the script to update properties of 'static' parts during initialization, that is to say in the main script part and in the 'Init' events of the table and its parts.
-This can be leveraged to adjust visiblity of static parts depending on the display setup (e.g. VR vs cab vs desktop vs FSS) or user-selected options.
+VPX 10.8 allows the script to update the properties of 'static' parts during initialization and preprocessing, so within the main script part and in all the 'Init' events of the table and its parts.
+This can for example be leveraged to adjust the visibility of static parts depending on the display setup (e.g. VR vs cab vs desktop vs FSS) or user-selected options.

 For example:
 ```